-Hyperbaric, “hyper” meaning high, “baric” meaning pressure, Oxygen Therapy (HBOT) is an alternative form of medicine that delivers high-pressure oxygen to individuals enclosed in a hyperbaric chamber.
+Hyperbaric, “hyper” meaning high, “baric” meaning pressure, Oxygen Therapy (HBOT) is an form of medicine that delivers high-pressure oxygen to individuals enclosed in a hyperbaric chamber.
 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized environment.
 Hyperbaric oxygen therapy has many benefits and is well-established for treating decompression sickness and other serious ailments.

-While there are many benefits to hyperbaric oxygen therapy, there are currently 14 conditions that the FDA has approved treatment through the use of HBOT.
+Among the other benefits to hyperbaric oxygen therapy, there are currently 14 conditions that the FDA has approved treatment through the use of HBOT:

 - Air or gas embolism

 - Carbon monoxide poisoning

 - Crush injury, compartment syndrome, and other acute traumatic ischemias

 - Decompression sickness